-Table 1:Multi-cylinder Achates Power OP research engine specification
+Table 1.
+Multi-cylinder OP research engine specification

-Air System for the 4.9L research OP Engine
+Air System for OP 4.9L Research Engine

-Figure 1 provides an overview of the air-path for the three-cylinder AP OP diesel engine.
+Figure 1 provides an overview of the air-path for the three-cylinder two-stroke OP diesel engine.
 Upstream of the engine, a compressor driven by a fixed-geometry turbine is used to draw in fresh air.
-To aid the airflow across the engine, there is a supercharger driven by a two-speed drive that allows it to run at two different crank-speed ratios.
+To aid the airflow across the engine, there is a supercharger driven by a two-speed drive.
 A supercharger bypass valve is used to control the airflow across the engine.
 The supercharger also acts as a pump to pull in the exhaust gases along the EGR loop.
-A venturi in the EGR loop, with a delta-pressure sensor mounted across it is used to measure the EGR mass-flow.
+A venturi in the EGR loop, with a delta-pressure sensor is used to measure the EGR mass-flow.
 An EGR valve is used to control the EGR flow to the engine.
 Downstream of the engine, a back-pressure valve is used to simulate the back-pressure of a clean after-treatment system

-Figure 1: OP 4.9L research engine air handling system
+Figure 1.
+OP 4.9L research engine air handling system